adityagilra/BeliefStateRL/README.md

         #num_params_to_fit = 3 # for both basic and belief RL
         num_params_to_fit = 4 # only for belief RL
 ```
+We obtained fits for all these num_params_to_fit - see below for how to fit parameters.
+These fitted values of parameters for these num_params_to_fit, are hard-coded into BeliefHistoryTabularRLSimulate.py

 ## The experimental data is in the folder `experiment_data`
 Some simple plots of the data can be made using: